Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Discussions and conclusion

-Apart from the sensitivity enhancement, antibunching resonances can be exploited for entanglement control -- a feature unattainable in conventional HOM-dip measurements since the Schmidt number is insensitive to the relative phase delay $\Delta\tau$.
-Our analysis, however, shows that the $D_S$-vs-$K$ dependence saturates when the Schmidt number exceeds $K \approx 8$ (see Fig.~\ref{fig:fig6}).
-Therefore, the antibunching effect can be employed to characterize the entanglement properties only of weakly entangled states.
+Apart from the sensitivity enhancement, antibunching resonances can be exploited for entanglement control -- a feature unattainable in conventional HOM dip measurements since the Schmidt number is insensitive to the relative phase delay $\Delta\tau$, which is induced by local unitary transformations.
+By contrast, for the modulated biphoton states, variation of the entanglement degree with the time-delay parameter $\beta$ originates from a non-unitary filtering transformation performed by MZI.

+As we have already noted at the end of Sec.~\ref{subsec:entangl}, the curves presented in Fig.~\ref{fig:fig5} reveal that, for the symmetry degree and the Schmidt number of the modulated biphotons, the loci of the extrema appear to be strongly correlated.
+An interesting and open question is whether such correlation can be found for differently shaped biphoton states.

+As far as estimation of the entanglement degree is concerned, our analysis has shown that the $D_S$-vs-$K$ dependence quickly saturates (see Fig.~\ref{fig:fig6}).
+Therefore, the applicability of the antibunching effect for the Schmidt number estimation is limited to weakly entangled states.

 In summary, our results elucidate the complex but structured relationship between spectral properties and quantum entanglement in biphoton states and their joint role in controlling two-photon interference signatures.
+Although theoretical analysis of this paper is restricted to the specific family of SPDC-biphotons, we hope it lays the groundwork for similar analytical treatments of broader families of biphoton states and

-The framework developed here offers both conceptual insights and practical tools for the design of phase-sensitive quantum photonic systems.
+offers both conceptual insights and practical tools for the design of phase-sensitive quantum photonic systems.
 In particular, the demonstrated tunability of the antibunching response through spectral shaping opens new possibilities for phase-sensitive quantum metrology, with potential applications in compact, high-precision optical gyroscopes and related technologies.